Warshi7819/SIDStream/README.md

  - Once the MonoGame framework came along I did some super tiny modifications to the original code so that it now works again!
 And if my memory serves me correct I may have renamed it from SidPlayer to MonoSidPlayer.

 > [!IMPORTANT]
-> Anybody know who the real author is please let me know and I'll be sure to update this Readme.
+> Anybody who knows the original author of the SidPlay XNA library please let me know and I'll be sure to give the proper credits.

 ## Features